John Wanamaker (1838-1922) - marketing pioneer - famously coined the phrase:

 2. Move marketing spend to the most valuable search terms

 Naturally, you would put in more effort for ‘Philips 3100 EP3550/00’.
-With Google Shopping ads, however, you are likely paying more for ‘espresso machine’.
-However, without an ‘intent-segmented campaign structure’ (more on that later), you will have no way of knowing nor having the ability to change it.
+With Google Shopping ads.
+But you are likely paying more for ‘espresso machine’.
+Without an ‘intent-segmented campaign structure’ (more on that later), you will have no way of knowing, nor will you be able to change it.

 Anyone can see it makes sense to spend more on Product terms and less on Generic terms.
 The problem, again, is that marketers do not have the required data/tools.
 First you need a system to automatically recognize and classify search terms, and second, you need a campaign structure to adjust your bids for each search term type.
 When both are in place, tremendous performance improvements are made.